 Further, since 2015, DoD provided approximately $290 million in Title 10-funded train and equip programs for the Baltic states.
 This includes approximately $83.1 million in FY 2019 funds alone.

 In 2017, the United States signed Defense Cooperation Agreements with Estonia, Latvia, and Lithuania.
-These foundational agreements establish the framework for enhanced partnership and defense and security cooperation between the United States and our NATO Allies.
-Together with the NATO Status of Forces Agreement, these agreements provide the full necessary legal framework for U.S. forces operating in the Baltic countries.
+These foundational agreements established the framework for enhanced partnership and defense and security cooperation between the United States and our NATO Allies.
+Together with the NATO Status of Forces Agreement, these agreements provide the full necessary legal framework for U.S. forces operating in the Baltic states.
 In 2019, the United States signed

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.